levischult/genai_paperpresentation/README.md

 - constants are land-sea mask, surface geopotential and other variables that are known for each grid point.
 - Together this becomes a feature dimension of 188 per grid node

+For readability, I have made the following notation: n = node e = edge grid = the grid of latitude and longitude cells at 0.25 degree resolution mesh = the multimesh composed of an isocahedron 6 times refined with edges across the previous refinements features = this is the data in feature space (atmospheric variables) embed = this is the data in a latent space (dimension unspecified)

 Embed grid nodes, mesh nodes, mesh edges, grid to mesh edges, mesh to grid edges into latent space via 5 different MLPs
 ```